 Below are the key points on the working of middleware in Django,

-- The order in which the middleware components are declared is very important.
+- The order of declaration for the middleware components is significant.

 - The middleware classes get executed twice in the request/response lifecycle.

 - During a request, the classes are executed from top to bottom order.

 - During a response, these classes get executed from bottom to top order.
 This is why the order of the components is significant.

 - The _init_ method is executed during the start of the server.

 - the _call__ method is executed for every request.